nevermined-io/sdk-py/README.md

 account = Account(config.parity_address, config.parity_password)

 # PUBLISHER
-# Let's start by registering an asset in the Ocean network
+# Let's start by registering an asset in the Nevermind network
 metadata = Metadata.get_example()

 # consume and service endpoints require `gateway.url` is set in the config file
-# or passed to Ocean instance in the config_dict.
+# or passed to Nevermind instance in the config_dict.
 # define the services to include in the new asset DDO

 ddo = ocean.assets.create(metadata, account)